 Usually closes and adjusted closes are equal to each other before the first ex-dividend date.
 At this point we should take the dividend payment into the account:

 Important note.
 When we do adjustments, we keep 4 decimal places.
 Some other data providers only keep 2, and it leads to discrepancies in data.
 Those will be small in the short history, but in the long run, the difference will be larger when comparing the company’s older data that we have to older data of other providers.
-Basically, keeping 4 decimal places means our data is more precise.
+Keeping 4 decimal places means our data is more precise.